Trinidad and Tobago Defence Force: Regiment (Army)

 The Trinidad and Tobago Regiment (TTR) is the main ground force element of the Trinidad and Tobago Defence Force.
-It has approximately 3000 men and women, organized into four (4) battalions and a Regiment Headquarters.
-The regiment has two primary roles; Maintaining the internal security of Trinidad and Tobago and support to civil law enforcement.
-The current Commanding Officer is Colonel Peter Ganesh.
+It has approximately 3000 men and women, organized into four battalions and a Regiment Headquarters.
+The regiment has two primary roles: maintaining the internal security of Trinidad and Tobago and support to civil law enforcement.
+The Commanding Officer of the Regiment is Colonel Dwayne Edwards, effective October 14, 2025.
+He replaced Colonel Keston Charles, whose appointment as CO Regiment was revoked by the government.

 Also, as one of the larger military forces in the region, the Trinidad and Tobago Regiment is also one of the main units used in peacekeeping and humanitarian situations from the Caribbean region.

 Although it is called the Trinidad & Tobago Regiment, the TTR is in fact structured more like a light infantry brigade, with a pair of infantry battalions, plus engineering and logistic support units:

 1st Battalion (Infantry), Trinidad and Tobago Regiment:

 This is a light infantry battalion.
 It is located at Camp Ogden, Long Circular Road, St James.

 2nd Battalion (Infantry), Trinidad and Tobago Regiment: This is also a light infantry battalion.

 Formerly located at Camp Mausica, since then it has been relocated to the Chaguaramas Heliport and La Romain.

 3rd Battalion (1st Engineer Battalion): This provides engineering support, humanitarian assistance and disaster relief.

 It is located at Camp Cumuto, Wallerfield.

 4th Battalion (Support and Service Battalion): This provides logistic and administrative support for the regiment.

 It is located at the Teteron Barracks, Teteron Bay, Chaguaramas.

 The Regiment also maintains a Camp Omega, at Chaguaramas, which is used primarily for infantry training.

 Special Forces

-Trinidad and Tobago has a unique and highly trained group of special forces that is tasked to fulfill counter narcotics and counter terrorism operations.
-Soldiers are sent to the United States or the United Kingdom for their training.
-Their motto is "To Find a Way."

-There is also a secret elite branch of the TTCG their name Special Naval Unit (SNU).